vladar21/pimp-my-english/Readme.md

 - The Stripe API is integrated to handle secure online payments and subscription management.
 - Subscribers have access to exclusive word sets, customization options, and advanced statistics.

+## Profile Section
+The Profile section of the site provides users with detailed information about their account.
+It includes:
+- **Current Subscription**: Displays the user's current subscription plan, renewal date, and subscription details.
+- **Subscription History**: A history of all past subscriptions, including dates and plan details.
+- **Created Word Sets**: Lists word sets created by the user, with options to edit or delete them.
+- **Quiz Statistics**: Displays statistics of quizzes taken by the user, including scores and progress over time.
+- **Account Information**: Allows users to view and update their account information such as username, email, and password.

 ## Rules
 - After registration, users must verify their email addresses.